 Though she recovered once, there were two relapses that her body couldn’t bear.
 She passed away in 2015, but her story lives on, and her courage continues to inspire all of us to this date.
-The more people know about her journey, the prouder we feel because we know that it will give renewed hope to every cancer survivor and fighter out there.
+The more people know about her journey, the prouder we feel because it will give renewed hope to every cancer survivor and fighter out there.

 The Importance of Diet: